enkidevs/curriculum/docker/fundamentals/images/docker-images.md

 Every image starts with a blank layers known as scratch.
 Any change that happens after creates a new image layer.

-It's important to note that image layers are cached and can be reused between various images, allowing for storage savings.
+It's important to note that image layers are cached and can be reused between various images, saving storage.

 This is indicated by the `"Layer already exists"` message in the console output when pushing or pulling the image from a registry: